 So then the Lord Jesus, after he had spoken to them, was taken up into heaven and sat down at the right hand of God.
 And they went out and preached everywhere, while the Lord worked with them and confirmed the message by accompanying signs. – Mark 16:19-20 ESV

 Mark moves seamlessly from Jesus’ ascension to his early followers preaching him.
 However, when we read Acts we do not see such a smooth transition.
 They do see Jesus taken up into heaven but they do not immediately go preaching him.
 The first time we see any one proclaim Jesus is at God’s right hand is Peter during the spiritual outpouring on the first Pentecost post resurrection.
 Something during that outpouring caused them to believe Jesus’ words so boldly that they preached it.
 They were inspired by the Spirit to proclaim Jesus at God’s right hand.
-Maybe the Spirit illumined his understanding of that Pentecost experience in the light of past events involving Jesus and the scriptures to mean the crucified Messiah was seated at the right hand of God.
+Maybe the Spirit illumined their understanding of that Pentecost experience in the light of past events involving Jesus and the scriptures to mean the crucified Messiah was seated at the right hand of God.
 The latter explanation seems more likely to me since that is the message he preached but it certainly does not rule out Peter having a vision of Jesus in that exalted position.
 Whatever the case maybe, a profound mystical experience had occurred in which Jesus was preeminent over all reality.
 The epicentre of this mystical innovation was Pentecost which has changed the world ever since.

 It is possible that mystical Helakhot practices continued in the early Church as I mentioned earlier with Paul and his many visionary and revelatory experiences.
 In Merkabah mysticism, practitioners focused on the throne-chariot of Ezekiel that through fervent prayer and meditation they too will be whisked away in visions of divine glory.
 I think Christians mystics rather meditated on the image of Jesus seated at the right hand of God.
 Indeed, when Paul was combatting false mysticism among other things in the Epistle to the Colossians he said,